metaphysics degree

 60 total upper division semester hours

-Required Reading:
+Required Reading**

-The Aquarian Gospel of Jesus the Christ , Levi
+The Aquarian Gospel , Levi

 The Metaphysics, Aristotle (350 B.C.E.).

-All books and materials are included in the tuition.
 Enclosed for the student’s further study is a reading list.
 Web sites of interest are also included.

 Bachelors Degree Program - Course Synopsis